ego/awesome-mojo/README.md

 ```
 and upload `web.tar.gz` to playground via web interface.

-Ten we need to `install` it, just put into proper folder:
+Then we need to `install` it, just put into proper folder:

 ```python
 %%python